-All new students will need to complete the Declaration Form sent to you from the Office of Admissions determining whether they plan to attend courses remotely, or attend in person while commuting or residing on campus.
-All new students must also complete either the Housing Application or Commuter/Remote Application using Housing Self-Service.
+All new students must complete either the Housing Application or Commuter/Remote Application using Housing Self-Service.
 The link for Housing Self-Service is available on the ENC Student Portal.
 Instructions for the application and roommate selection are provided in Housing Self-Service and will be emailed from the housing office.
-Help guides can be found in Housing Self-Service and in the NSO Canvas course.
-Questions can be directed to firstname.lastname@example.org.
+Questions can be directed to email@example.com.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the privacy of student records by limiting disclosure of information to third persons, including parents.
 In order to allow parents, guardians, or others to have access to student information once the student is enrolled, including financial aid, student accounts, and personal information, the student may grant access to their portal via Self-Service Proxy.
 By granting someone proxy access, students grant them access to their personal student record and waive privacy protection for the individual designated.